Skip to main content

 • story

-• “The campaign idea is interesting: you choose a mission and extract when it's complete, then you get to refresh and change your loadout before planning your next mission.
-The four maps are good, though I hope a few more will come.”
+• “The campaign idea is interesting (you choose a mission and extract when it's complete, then you get to refresh and change your loadout before you plan your next mission), and the 4 maps are good, though I hope a few more will come.”

 • “The campaigns end after only around 8 or so missions (not counting optional missions) and the final boss is the same every time, which is fine for an early access game.”